awailly/nrop/demos/index.md

        [X] xor rax, rax ; not rax ; and rax, rbx ; ret  ;
        [X] mov rax, rbx ; ret  ;

+### PN2

+The second category of gadgets sets a register to an immediate constant.

+Command to launch:

+    % ./packer -t 48c7c034120000c3 examples/opti | grep "equivalent!
+3" -A2

+Results

+    Found equivalent!
+3
+       [X] push 0x1234 ; pop rax ; inc rbx ; ret  ;
+       [X] mov rax, 0x1234 ; ret  ;
+    --
+    Found equivalent!
+3
+       [X] push 0x1234 ; pop rbp ; xchg rbp, rax ; ret  ;
+       [X] mov rax, 0x1234 ; ret  ;
+    --
+    Found equivalent!
+3
+       [X] push 0xffffffffffffedcc ; pop rdx ; xor rax, rax ; sub rax, rdx ; ret  ;
+       [X] mov rax, 0x1234 ; ret  ;

 ## Chained gadgets

 Support coming :)

+### PC1

+This category of gadgets is close to PN1, setting register to another, but with the help of gadget chaining.

+### PC2

+This category of gadgets is close to PN2, setting register to another, but with the help of gadget chaining.

+### PC3

+This category of gadgets is close to PN3, setting register to another, but with the help of gadget chaining.